cuba-platform/dashboard-addon/README.md

 }
 ```

-- Add the not persistent entity class in `metadata.xml`;
-- Add the frame for entity editing in the web module and register it in `web-screens.xml`.
+- Add the frame for editing widget in the web module and register it in `web-screens.xml`.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>